Skip to main content

 Overview

 Creates a new payout user or adds funds to an existing payout user.
 The amount is automatically debited from your business payout balance and allocated to the user.
-This endpoint uses atomic operations to prevent race conditions and ensure data consistency.

 Payouts must be enabled for your business in the dashboard settings before using this endpoint.